-However, arguments for the maintenance of the double taxation regime contend that since a corporation in the form of a company is a separate legal entity divorced from the individual owners of the company, taxation on both corporate earnings and dividends are justified.
+However, arguments for the maintenance of the double taxation regime contend that since a corporation in the form of a company is a separate legal entity divorced from the company’s individual owners, taxation on both corporate earnings and dividends is justified.

 2. International Double Taxation

 International double taxation mainly concerns multinational entities that operate in jurisdictions other than their home country, but it can also affect foreign income earned by individuals in foreign countries.
-There are instances where foreign income is taxed in the country where the income is derived, as well as the country where an investor resides.
+There are instances where foreign income is taxed in the country where the income is derived and the country where an investor resides.

 Hence, double taxation induces a hardship on taxpayers through an increased tax burden on the investor and can result in the increase of the price of goods and services, discourages cross border investment through curtailing capital movement, and violates the tax fairness principle.

 Legislation must be enacted to remove elements of double taxation, which is inefficient and discourages investment.
 If investors are able to receive their dividends tax-free, they will be inclined to invest more rather than retain profit, especially for mature companies that do not need much capital.